 Early Entry High School Students are applicants who have taken college-level coursework while in high school.
 Students may receive credit for courses taken at an accredited university/college while in high school if those courses are acceptable for credit at the University of North Dakota.
 Courses applied toward College requirements must be approved by the Dean of the College.
 Courses applied toward major requirements must be approved by the Departmental Chair.

 It is required that each applicant for admission who completes the ACT request that official scores be sent directly from ACT to the Office of Admissions.
-Students who complete the SAT I: Reasoning Test (SAT) may request official test scores be mailed to the Office of Admissions.
+Students who complete the SAT I: Reasoning Test (SAT) may request official test scores be mailed to the University Admissions Office.
 The University prefers the ACT report since it provides information, in addition to test results, which is helpful in advising students.
 It is to the student’s advantage to take the test at the earliest possible test date during the latter part of the junior year.

 Information on test dates may be secured from the high school principal, counselor, or the UND Testing Center or any of the colleges in the state.

 A student from a high school which offers college-level courses through the College Entrance Examination Board Advanced Placement Program may be given University credit and/or advanced standing in individual subjects.
 This may be especially desirable if he or she wishes to proceed to the next higher level.
 Under this plan the student takes an advanced placement examination given at his or her school by the College Board.
 These examinations are scored by the College Board and are forwarded to the college of the student’s choice.
 The amount of credit given will then be determined by the department best qualified to evaluate the material.
 Students with special preparation in academic areas (foreign language, etc.) are urged to take advantage of the Special Examinations for credit available in selected disciplines.
 See the Special Examinations for Credit section.

 International Baccalaureate Diploma